 docker version and

 After that, you should be able to use

-tutor build, and other commands as if you had installed the native Docker tools.
+tutor local, and other commands as if you had installed the native Docker tools.